tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8.2.3_to_8.2.5.md

 ### 3.1 Use Drush

-This is a minor upgrade, with no changes to any of the settings files, so it's a good chance to try this process.
+This is a minor upgrade, and as far as I can tell, there are no changes to any of the settings files, so it's a good chance to try this process.

 Run these commands: